JacquesUrlusNBA/SCOPE/README.md

 To facilitate this, a dedicated entry point has been made available by the Dutch Chamber of Commerce (KVK).
 The Inline XBRL document based on this entry point must be included in a Report Package together with the annual accounts.

 SCOPE (**S**BR **C**reation for **O**ther GAAP **P**ackag**e**) prepares the required Inline XBRL document and combines it with the annual accounts into a Report Package, which can subsequently be filed.

+A compiled version of SCOPE can be found in the map 'Program'.
+The application is signed by the 'Nederlandse Beroepsorganisatie van Accountants'.